-Enrollment Process and Options Changes to the program's default service rates shall be set and publicly noticed at least 30 days in advance of any rate change.
+Changes to the program's default service rates shall be set and publicly noticed at least 30 days in advance of any rate change.
 In the event that Hudson Community Power elects to partner with the Coalition for the provision of service, the Coalition will coordinate with Hudson's Board of Selectmen and Electric Aggregation Committee in such notices.

 Hudson Community Power intends to launch on an opt-out basis, providing an alternative default service to the utility provided default service rate.
-After approval of this Electric Aggregation Plan and before the launch of Hudson Community Power, all customers in the town will be sent notifications regarding the program and offered the opportunity to participate:
+After approval of this Electric Aggregation Plan and before the launch of Hudson Community Power, all customers in the town will be sent Enrolled and Service and Office the Opportunity to participate: